 Your Dispensary Permits representative can assist with tips for working with brokers, getting landlord, bank and insurance approvals as well as real estate contract considerations.
 The distance to sensitive uses and the physical features to look for in a building are other considerations we’re poised to help you with.
 You need to start building a list of potential properties now.

-Dispensary Permits has invested heavily into producing high quality dispensary business plans.
-We’re proud of the fact that we can show entrepreneurs what their proposal will look like during an in person meeting and entrepreneurs can preview the plans online.
-In the early stages of the process each member of our client’s Board of Directors have plans they can show investors, elected officials, zoning commissions, engineers and contractors.
+Dispensary Permits has invested heavily into producing high-quality dispensary business plans.
+We’re proud of the fact that we can show entrepreneurs what their proposal will look like during an in-person meeting and entrepreneurs can preview the plans online.
+In the early stages of the process, each member of our client’s Board of Directors has plans they can show investors, elected officials, zoning commissions, engineers, and contractors.
 With that and our track record of experiences with the permit process in various states are what we consider the Dispensary Permits advantage.
-We deliver a road map to clients outlining all executables and deliveries, when they’re due, and who should be responsible for them.
+We deliver a Guide & Checklist to clients outlining all executables and deliveries, when they’re due, and who should be responsible for them.